mikehaertl/phpwkhtmltopdf/README.md

 ### Wrapper options

-The wrapper itself is configured by the following options that can be passed to the constructor or set via `setOptions()`:
+The wrapper itself is configured by the following special options that can be passed to the constructor, set as object properties or via `setOptions()`:

  * `binary`: Full path to the `wkhtmltopdf` command.
 Default is `wkhtmltopdf` which assumes that the command is in your shell's search path.